Fisch37/waypoints-vanilla/README.md

 + Variable level cost depending on distance?
 (May be added in the future, but probably after all the other points.)
 + Better configuration using a chat-based ui
++ Visually show waypoints by means of particles or similar

 # Public Servers / Series